mrighetti-scpr/AssetHost/README.md

 AssetHost, via Paperclip, does image processing using ImageMagick.
 If needed, make sure to specify Paperclip.options[:command_path] in your config.

-### Text Search via Sphinx
+### Text Search via Elasticsearch

-Searches are done via Sphinx, using the Thinking Sphinx gem.
-Set up your configuration in config/sphinx.yml, and make sure you have an external trigger for indexing (cron, etc).
+Searches are done via Elasticsearch using the Searchkick gem.

 # Credits